PostgreSqlStan/postgresqlstan.github.io/_posts/2023-01-17-revisiterrorloadingjson.md

 No error.

-## Update
+## Solution

-As I suspect, loading as a binary JSON avoids this error.
+As suspected, loading as a binary JSON avoids this error.

 Method from: [http://blog.rhodiumtoad.org.uk/2018/02/11/loading-data-from-json-files/](http://blog.rhodiumtoad.org.uk/2018/02/11/loading-data-from-json-files/)